microbuilderz/AWS/TechnicalProfessional/AWS-core.md

 - AWS **Direct Connect**:

     It is a service that enables the establishment of a dedicated private connection between customers data center and a VPC.

+- AWS **VPN**:

+    AWS VPN solutions establish secure connections between on-premises networks, remote offices, client devices, and the AWS global network.
+AWS VPN is comprised of two services: AWS Site-to-Site VPN and AWS Client VPN.
+Together, they deliver a highly-available, managed, and elastic cloud VPN solution to protect your network traffic.

 - Customers have **complete control** over their virtual network :